olliecheng/mathia-rulebook/roles/executioner.md

 If the target dies in any way other than being lynched, the Executioner (if alive) becomes a Jester.

-{% capture interactions %}
+### Interactions

-The Executioner has no interactions.;
+The Executioner has no interactions.

-{% endcapture %}
-{% include interactions.html content=interactions %}